-Harold Giuliani, Rudy's father, served time in prison for armed robbery in the 1930s.
+His father, Harold Giuliani, served time in prison for armed robbery in the 1930s.

-1975-1977 - Moves to Washington, D.C., after being named associate deputy attorney general and chief of staff to Deputy Attorney General Harold Tyler.
+1975-1977 - Moves to Washington after being named associate deputy attorney general and chief of staff to Deputy Attorney General Harold Tyler.

 1977-1981 - Returns to New York and joins the law firm of Patterson, Belknap, Webb and Tyler.

-1981-1983 - Is named associate attorney general, the third highest position in the Department of Justice.
+1981-1983 - Serves as associate attorney general, the third-highest position in the US Department of Justice.

-1983-1989 - Appointed U.S. attorney for the Southern District of New York.
-During this time, Giuliani gains national prominence for prosecuting, among others, Ivan Boesky, Michael Milken, and various mafia figures.
+1983-1989 - US Attorney for the Southern District of New York.
+During this time, Giuliani gains national prominence for prosecuting, among others, Ivan Boesky, Michael Milken and various mafia figures.

 1993 - Becomes the first Republican mayor of New York in 20 years, after defeating Dinkins in another close race.

-1997 - Re-elected mayor by a wide margin, carrying four of New York City's five boroughs.
+1997 - Is reelected mayor by a wide margin, carrying four of New York’s five boroughs.

 April 27, 2000 - Discloses that he is suffering from prostate cancer.

-October 15, 2001 - Appointed an honorary Knight Commander of the British Empire by Queen Elizabeth II.
+October 15, 2001 - Is appointed an honorary Knight Commander of the British Empire by Queen Elizabeth II.